fpdavis/MTOvJoyFeeder/README.md

 * Loads all joystick data and virtual joystick data
 * Loop that directs all input from acquired joysticks to first virtual stick
-* Added support for a configuration file
+* Adding support for a configuration file